Revengeance (film)

-Revengeance is an American adult animated action black comedy film directed by Bill Plympton and Jim Lujan.
+Revengeance is an American adult animated buddy cop crime biker action black comedy film directed by Bill Plympton and Jim Lujan.
+The film tells the story of a low-rent bounty hunter named Rod Rosse, The One Man Posse, who gets entangled in a web of danger when he takes on a job from an ex-biker/ex-wrestler turned U.S. senator named "Deathface."
 Lujan also wrote, composed, and voiced several characters in the film.
 Plympton single-handedly animated the entire film by pencil on paper, which was digitally reworked and colored by his staff.